At A Glance

 - State Federal Information Processing Standard (FIPS) codes available to facilitate data linkages.

-To collect data about sales tax rates for sugar-sweetened sodas and selected snacks sold in the United States (US) through grocery stores and vending machines in all 50 states and the District of Columbia.
-Also contains data on non-sales taxes applicable to sodas.
+To collect data about sales tax rates for sugar-sweetened sodas, bottled water, and selected snacks sold in the United States (U.S.) through grocery stores and vending machines in all 50 states and the District of Columbia.
+Also contains data on non-sales taxes applicable to sodas and bottled water.

 All 50 states and the District of Columbia.